elliotperviz/cmms/md/C01_02/README.md

 ```
 (remember, :q to quit)

-What are the differences between this input and the input from the last step?
+What are the differences between this input and the last equilibration step?
 In particular, see the "compute" and "MD run" sections:

 ```bash
 ### compute ############